-- i) Effective January 1, 2007, and amended December 1, 2010, May 16, 2013 and March 1, 2015, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company to provide management services of Frank Basa in consideration for a nominal annual fee of \$1.
+i) Effective January 1, 2007, and amended December 1, 2010, May 16, 2013 and March 1, 2015, the Company entered into a management agreement with Grupo Moje Limited ("Grupo"), a company owned by a director and officer of the Company to provide management services of Frank Basa in consideration for a nominal annual fee of \$1.

 This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to Grupo equal to 480 ounces of gold with the dollar amounts to be calculated based on the price of gold on the date of termination of the agreement.
-As a triggering event has not taken place, the contingent payment has not been reflected in these consolidated financial statements. - ii) Effective January 1, 2014, the Company entered into a management agreement with Mineral Recovery Management Systems Corp. ("MRMSC"), a company controlled by Frank Basa and Elaine Basa, to provide project management, engineering and geological services to the Company in consideration of \$25,000 per month for the services of Frank Basa and \$11,666.67 per month for the services of Elaine Basa.
-Either party may terminate this agreement by giving a four months' notice to the other, subject to certain provisions of the agreement.
-As a triggering event has not taken place, the contingent payment has not been reflected in these consolidated financial statements.
+As a triggering event has not taken place, the contingent payment has not been reflected in these financial statements.

+- ii) Effective January 1, 2014, the Company entered into a management agreement with Mineral Recovery Management Systems Corp. ("MRMSC"), a company controlled by Frank Basa and Elaine Basa, to provide project management, engineering and geological services to the Company in consideration of \$25,000 per month for the services of Frank Basa and \$11,666.67 per month for the services of Elaine Basa.
+Either party may terminate this agreement by giving a four months' notice to the other, subject to certain provisions of the agreement. - iii) Effective March 1, 2011 and amended February 1, 2012 and March 1, 2015, the Company entered into a consulting agreement with an officer of the Company.
-- iii) Effective July 1, 2010 and amended January 1, 2012, and March 1, 2015, the Company entered into a consulting agreement with a former director and officer of the Company who resigned from those positions in April 2017 but continues to offer services under these contracts.
-The fee for consulting services was \$9,500 per month.
-Either party may terminate this engagement by giving four months' notice to the other, subject to certain provisions of the agreement.
-This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of \$228,000.
-As a triggering event has not taken place, the contingent payment has not been reflected in these consolidated financial statements. - iv) Effective March 1, 2011 and amended February 1, 2012 and March 1, 2015, the Company entered into a consulting agreement with an officer of the Company.
 The fee for consulting services is USD \$8,000 per month.
 Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
 This agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make a payment to the consultant of USD \$192,000.
-As a triggering event has not taken place, the contingent payment has not been reflected in these consolidated financial statements.
+As a triggering event has not taken place, the contingent payment has not been reflected in these financial statements.